Struggling to understand why your business loan was rejected? Read on for several possible explanations and how to

 Low credit score is one of the most common reasons why business loans get rejected.

 Your credit score plays a significant role in determining your eligibility for a loan.
 Even if your business has been around for a while, a personal credit score that’s lower than the lender’s required minimum will lead to a loan application rejection.

 Of course, your business credit score is also heavily considered.
 Many small business owners don’t know that their businesses have their own credit scores.
-However, poor business credit, even with decent personal credit, will lead to your loan application getting denied.
+However, poor business credit, even with decent personal credit, will get your loan denied.

 2. Your Credit Utilization Is Too High

 Credit utilization is how much debt you have divided by your total available credit.
 Typically, lenders want to see credit utilization below 30%.
 If you’re using the majority of your available credit, you’ll be considered a higher risk and lenders will believe that you won’t be able to pay back your loan and your business loan is more likely to be rejected.

 However, too little credit utilization can hurt you too.
 Sometimes the reason for business loan rejection is that you’re actually not using enough of your available credit.
 While carrying balances is often considered a negative, having another loan or using your business credit card or line of credit can help you.
 Using your current credit and making payments strengthens your credit history and shows potential lenders that you’re responsible with your debts.

 3. You Have Insufficient Cash Flow

 The lender wants to make sure that you’ll be able to pay back a business loan.
 One way they verify this is by looking at your cash flow to see if you have enough money to cover your business expenses, make your payments, and still have money left over.

 Poor cash flow is one of the most common reasons why businesses fail; insufficient cash flow raises serious red flags that ultimately lead to business loan rejection.

 4. You Don’t Have Sufficient Collateral